liu2g/mgms/code/AVRC-template/README.md

-A simple template I made to compile and flash the AVR chip. --Liu
+A simple template I made to compile and flash the AVR chip, by Liu

 ## Usage